 In nature, waves are irregular such that the individual waves that approach a coastline are seldom of constant characteristics.
 However, these irregular waves are typically parameterized by a single characteristic height, period, and direction.
-Typical characteristic wave heights for irregular waves are the significant wave height, which can be computed in the time domain $(H{1/3})$ or frequency domain (H{m0}) , and the root-mean-square wave height (H{rms}) .
-Typical characteristic wave periods for irregular waves include the peak wave period (T_p) or the mean wave period (T_m) .
+Typical characteristic wave heights for irregular waves are the significant wave height, which can be computed from a time series on a wave-by-wave basis ($H{1/3}$) or from a frequency spectrum (H{m0}), and the root-mean-square wave height (H{ms}).
+Typical characteristic wave periods for irregular waves include the peak wave period (T_p) or the mean wave period (T_m).
 Also, the values of these representative characteristics vary from offshore and across the shoaling zone.
-The Mapping Partner should judiciously investigate the definition of wave height (significant wave height versus mean wave height or other) and wave period (peak period versus mean period or other) required for empirical runup methods or models.
+The Mapping Partner should judiciously investigate the definition of wave height

+(significant wave height versus mean wave height or other) and wave period (peak period versus mean period or other) required for empirical runup methods or models.